NAME

 -externalentitycommand <script>

-If -externalentitycommand <script> is specified, the specified tcl script is called to resolve any external entities of the document.
+If -externalentitycommand <script> is specified, the specified Tcl script is called to resolve any external entities of the document.
 The actual evaluated command consists of this option followed by three arguments: the base uri, the system identifier of the entity and the public identifier of the entity.
 The base uri and the public identifier may be the empty list.
-The script has to return a tcl list consisting of three elements.
+The script has to return a Tcl list consisting of three elements.
 The first element of this list signals how the external entity is returned to the processor.
 Currently the two allowed types are "string" and "channel".
 The second element of the list has to be the (absolute) base URI of the external entity to be parsed.
-The third element of the list are data, either the already read data out of the external entity as string in the case of type "string", or the name of a tcl channel, in the case of type "channel".
-Note that if the script returns a tcl channel, it will not be closed by the processor.
+The third element of the list are data, either the already read data out of the external entity as string in the case of type "string", or the name of a Tcl channel, in the case of type "channel".
+Note that if the script returns a Tcl channel, it will not be closed by the processor.
 It must be closed separately if it is no longer needed.

 -useForeignDTD <boolean>

 If <boolean> is true and the document does not have an external subset, the parser will call the -externalentitycommand script with empty values for the systemId and publicID arguments.
 Please note that if the document also doesn't have an internal subset, the -startdoctypedeclcommand and -enddoctypedeclcommand scripts, if set, are not called.
-The -useForeignDTD respects

 -paramentityparsing <always|never|notstandalone>